dtsaknakis/bonta-tools/notes/Readme.md

 - I navigated to the dist/ folder, and then I logged into my npm account via CLI `npm login` (verify with `npm whoami`).
-- I publishe the package as a public package via `npm publish --access=public`
+- I published the package as a public package via `npm publish --access=public`
+  This is its link in npm: [https://www.npmjs.com/package/@dtsaknakis/bonta-tools](https://www.npmjs.com/package/@dtsaknakis/bonta-tools)

+Using the library

+- To Do